PAYING DELEGATE TERMS AND CONDITIONS

 In these Terms & Conditions (the “Terms”) the following expressions shall, unless the context otherwise requires, have the following meanings:

-means pass entitling the Participant entry to the Event;
+- DELEGATE PASS means a pass entitling the Participant entry to the Event;

-means ITE Events South Africa PTY Limited and others appointed by them to organise the Event together with their employees, agents, contractors, and subcontractors;
+- ORGANISER means the ITE Group company specified on the front sheet and others appointed by them to organise the Event together with their employees, agents, contractors, and subcontractors;

-1.1 The Event is organised and managed by ITE Events South Africa (PTY) Limited
+1.1 The Event is organised and managed by the Organiser.

 1.2 These Terms together with any documentation relating to your registration (together the “Agreement”) form the basis on which the Organiser grants the Participant the right to attend the Event as set out on the Front Sheet

 2.1 The Participant shall pay sums due for the Delegate Pass to the Organiser in accordance with the payment terms.
 Unless otherwise stated all sums are exclusive of any applicable sales tax (including, but not limited to VAT) which if applicable the Participant shall pay to the Organiser at the prevailing rate at the time.

 2.2 Participants shall make payments by credit card or bank transfer in pounds sterling (unless otherwise agreed with the Organiser).
 Payments by any other means, for example, cheque, are not accepted by the Organiser.

 2.3 The Organiser shall not be held responsible for any bank charges or transaction fees incurred by Participants in making payments.